 States must submit an annual application the DOE that describes energy conservation, efficiency and renewable energy goals, proposed activities, source of funds, budget, progress and monitoring activities.
 Each state sets its own priorities according to its individual State Energy Plan, emphasizing development and deployment of technologies appropriate for its region.
 DOE has written both mandatory and optional activities into the State Energy Program that the states must implement.

-The Community Expansion of Nutrition Assistance (CENA) Program provides funding for the general improvement of nutritional conditions at eligible senior centers that will: increase meals serves and expand other needed serviced for senior residents of Oklahoma.
+The Community Expansion of Nutrition Assistance (CENA) Program provides funding for the general improvement of nutritional conditions at eligible senior centers that will: increase meals served and expand other needed services for senior residents of Oklahoma.
 Funds are awarded to Councils of Government and Area Agencies on Aging by formula for distribution to eligible senior centers in the state.

 This program provides state funding to Community Action Agencies that administer or sponsor federal Head Start programs.